w3c/ColorWeb-CG/hdr_html_canvas_element.md

 #### Passthrough mode

-If the canvas' color space is `'extended-srgb-linear'`, then the canvas will be passed to the display device with no additional processing.
+If the canvas' color space is `'srgb-linear'`, then the canvas will be passed to the display device with no additional processing.

 This mode does not make any guarantees about color matching with SDR content.